If you are being hurt, or were hurt in the past, it is important to tell someone. You should also speak up if you think someone else is being hurt.

 - contact the emergency duty team

-If you are concerned about an adult
+If you are worried about an adult

-- Someone is experiencing or is at risk of abuse or neglect.
+- is at risk of being hurt

-How to report a concern or referral
+How to report a concern

 People in positions of trust